buildingSMART-Finland/InfraModel/README.md

 Figures folder contains all figures used by the documentation.

 ### markdown
 Markdown folder contains the editable parts of documentation as markdown(.md) documents.
-In addition to markdown syntax, the document generation toolchain allows use of specific "moustache syntax commands" to extend the functionality:
+In addition to markdown syntax, the document generation toolchain allows use of specific "moustache syntax commands" to extend the functionality of markdown.

 Command syntax

 {{*command* [*args*]}}